xrdocs/ncs5500/_tutorials/bgp-flowspec-on-ncs5500.md

 | 133 | 14 | 258 | 14 |
 | 134 | 13 | 259 | 14 |

-Based on these couples of examples, to optimize the memory utilization, it's advised to use power of twos or numbers following the power of twos but not before.
+Based on these couples of examples, to optimize the memory utilization, it's advised to use power of twos.

 ### Fragmented